Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 	docker-compose build

 **************************************************************************************
-Running Galvanalyser
+Running Galv
 **************************************************************************************

-You can run the galvanalyser server and web application frontend using the following ``docker-compose`` command from the root folder of the repository.
+You can run the galv server and web application frontend using the following ``docker-compose`` command from the root folder of the repository.

 .. code-block:: bash